- 10 Year Update Anthony M. Cornicelli’s Hip Resurfacing with Dr. Brooks 2007

 Bottom Line Up Front – BHR has allowed me to have my life back.
 I’m a 7 Year BHR Alumni of the BHR Club (Dr. Brooks, Cleveland Clinic) and want to give you, those who are considering or are already soldiering through the initial stages of post surgery/PT, confirmation that it is all worth the struggle.

 First, as a baseline, I’m a 56 year old male, in the military, reserves now, first diagnosed with osteoarthritis in both hips when I was 40.
-I’m married to an awesome woman, and father to a fine son who … Read the rest
+I’m married to an awesome woman, and father to a fine son who is also a pain in the ass.
+My family and my service are numbers 1 and 2 of why I went forward with hip resurfacing. … Read the rest

 On Sunday, June 4th, I accomplished a goal that I’ve been preparing for over a year.
 I successfully completed my first Tough Mudder.
 I have been physically, mentally and spiritually transformed in the last 12+ months.
 From not even being able to simply run…to now after my hip resurfacing leaping, jumping, running and climbing PAIN FREE !